KangchengLiu/DLC_LiDAR_SLAM/LIO-SAM_DLC/README.md

   - **mapOptimization crash**: it is usually caused by GTSAM.
 Please install the GTSAM specified in the README.md.
 More similar issues can be found [here](https://github.com/TixiaoShan/LIO-SAM/issues).

   - **gps odometry unavailable**: it is generally caused due to unavailable transform between message frame_ids and robot frame_id (for example: transform should be available from "imu_frame_id" and "gps_frame_id" to "base_link" frame.
-Please read the Robot Localization documentation found [here](http://docs.ros.org/en/melodic/api/robot_localization/html/preparing_sensor_data.html).
+Please read the Robot Localization documentation to be found [here](http://docs.ros.org/en/melodic/api/robot_localization/html/preparing_sensor_data.html).